ericjenny3623/ros-docker-template/README.md

 ## How To Use:
 You can follow along these steps inside this template repo by searching for *TODO (4.1)* (for example).
 1. Install Docker on your system: https://docs.docker.com/get-docker/.
 Make sure to add your user to the Docker group with *sudo groupadd docker ; sudo usermod -aG docker $USER ; newgrp docker*
+2. Optional: install nvidia-container-toolkit: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html.
+You'll need to make sure the nvidia drivers are installed properly on your host.
+You can check this using "nvidia-smi".
+If you don't have an nvidia GPU, you'll need to make sure the devcontainer does not run the nvidia-dev target and instead runs just dev.
-2. Clone this template as a starting point.
+3. Clone this template as a starting point.
-3. Create/Clone the various projects you will be working on into the src directory in this template
+4. Create/Clone the various projects you will be working on into the src directory in this template
 <!-- TODO use submodules? -->
-4. Add overlay(s) for your project. **There is an example of this in the Dockerfile.** Steps 1, 2, & 5-7 are all done in *.devcontainer/Dockerfile*.
+1. Add overlay(s) for your project. **There is an example of this in the Dockerfile.** Steps 1, 2, & 5-7 are all done in *.devcontainer/Dockerfile*.
     > Generally, it is advised to make a seperate overlay for anything that could be shared between projects.
 If everything you are developing is project unique, just make one overlay.
     1. Create a new overlay in the Dockerfile using FROM base as overlay-*name*
     2. Copy the source code from ./src/*project-name* to overlay_ws/src/*project-name*